Connor Hotel (Joplin, Missouri)

-The Connor Hotel was a beaux arts style hotel at 324 Main Street in Joplin, Missouri.
+The Connor Hotel was a beaux arts style hotel at 324 Main Street in Joplin, Missouri, United States.
 Built between 1906 and 1908, the structure is best known nationally because of its unexpected collapse in 1978 which killed two men.

 Construction

 The Connor Hotel was the brainchild of Thomas Connor, an early 20th century Joplin, Missouri millionaire.
 Before the Connor Hotel was built, Connor owned the Joplin Hotel.
 The Joplin had 3 stories and about 50 rooms.
 It sat where the Connor hotel would later be built.

 Rumors went around that Connor would expand the Joplin Hotel.
 Instead, in 1906, Connor demolished the building to make a new hotel.

 The new hotel's construction began immediately after demolition, and it was going to be called the Joplin Hotel, like its predecessor.
 However, in 1907, Connor died at the age of 60.
-When the new hotel opened in 1908, the new hotel was named the Connor Hotel, in memory of Thomas Connor.
+When the new hotel opened in 1908 at a cost of $750,000, the new 9 story hotel was named the Connor Hotel, in memory of Thomas Connor.

+History

+The Connor Hotel officially opened Sunday, April 12, 1908, but had a soft opening a few days earlier.
+Throughout the years, the hotel featured restaurants, multiple dining rooms, a coffee shop, barber shop, beauty salon, billiards room, cigar shop, and a bar (until prohibition closed it in 1919).
+It even ended up having its own orchestra, newspaper, and entertainers.
+In 1915, an enclosed rooftop garden was added to the building.
+The structure was designed by local architect Austin Allen, who designed the nearby Newman Brothers Building and the Olivia Apartments.

+A notable incident occurred in 1924 when 9 members of the Ku Klux Klan visited a fundraising banquet held at the hotel for the construction of a new hospital.
+The robed individuals emptied several bags containing $10,000 in currency, posed for a photograph, and abruptly left.

+In 1928, a 9 story annex was built next to the Connor Hotel.
+The annex more than doubled the number of rooms in the Connor Hotel and came at a cost of $2.5 million.
+Along with providing extra rooms, the annex offered several more restaurants, a ballroom, and a bus depot.
+At its peak, the Connor Hotel welcomed 6,500 guests per month.

+Following the Second World War, the Connor Hotel would go through several owners.
+Little was done to maintain and modernize the aging hotel.
+The Connor Hotel closed in 1969 due to several factors, such as urban sprawl, the decline of rail travel that the Connor heavily relied on, staggering maintenance costs, and high operating costs.
+The next year, most of the building's contents were auctioned off to pay back taxes owed on the building.